Google Wants to know where you are

 Google has a lot invested in knowing where you are.
-The future of search, and many of the services that Google offers is going to rely upon it being accurate, too.
-It can’t be off by 30 meters, like it might be with cell tower triangulation.
-It can’t rely upon a GPS system initially built for aircraft with multiple antennas.
+The future of search and many of the services that Google offers is going to rely upon it being accurate, too.
+It can’t be off by 30 meters like it might be with cell tower triangulation.
+It can’t rely upon a GPS initially built for aircraft with multiple antennas.
 It needs to be able to work indoors as well as outdoors.
-Unlike the electronic navigation device below, it also needs to be really small.
+Unlike the electronic navigation device below, it also needs to be small.
 How will Google do Mobile Location Detection?

 The purpose behind a Global Positioning System, or GPS, is a satellite-based navigation system helping to overcome problems with previous navigation systems.
-We know that Google has used GPS in mobile devices to make it possible for a number of location-based services to function.
+We know that Google has used GPS in mobile devices to make it possible for many location-based services to function.

 Another approach that Google has used to find someone’s location is cell phone tower triangulation, which looks at the distance between a cell phone and more than one tower to estimate location.
 GPS doesn’t always work well when someone is near a building, or inside a building, and its use can consume a fair amount of power.
 Cell Tower signals are also limited in how accurate they might be.